GeekHaven/AppD-APK-Month-22/README.md

 1) Create a repo on Github and commit the task's code to it.
 2) Fork this repo and add the apk file to the corresponding folder.
 3) Then submit a Pull Request with the appropriate format.
+Also, mention the link to your task repo in the PR.
 4) When a new task is completed by you, upload the apk and submit another pull request.